nus-cs2113-AY2021S1/tp/docs/team/lhydl.md

 creating the welcome screen logo as well as the exit screen.

 As for the feature enhancements, I implemented a feature where users can add tasks under an existing module, as well as managing the tasks such as marking a task as done or deleting a task.
-The addtask feature will check if the module code entered by the user is valid or pre-exist in the module list by calling relevant methods in the ModuleList class.
-All these implementations are handled in the Task and TaskList classes created by me.
+The user are also able to see the tasks linked to a specific module with the list task feature.
+Next, the add task feature will check if the module code entered by the user is valid or pre-exist in the module list by calling relevant methods created by my teammates in the ModuleList class.
+All these implementations are handled in the Task and TaskList classes.

-#### Contributions to Documentation
+#### Contributions to User Guide
 I created the general structure and format of the user guide.
 As for the program features, I added the details of the _help, addtask, listtask, done, deletetask_ and _exit_ features (Section 2.1, 2.12-1.15, and 2.10) in the user guide.

-#### Contributions to the DG
+#### Contributions to the Developer Guide
 I contributed to the _setting up and getting started_ (Section 2) part of the developer guide.
 As for personal implementations, I added the implementations of the _add task_ (Section 4.7) and _mark task as done_ (Section 4.8) features.
 I added two sequence diagrams under these implementations.